 Let’s take a look at three of our favorite extensions for downloading and saving content.
 Flash Video Downloader, Video DownloadHelper, and Free Video Downloader.
 Note that Flash is no longer supported and is considered insecure so it’s best to avoid sites that still use Flash.

 These extensions work on a huge variety of embedded video sites.
 Unfortunately, they don’t work on YouTube, so we’ll also look at FastestTube and YouTube Video Downloader, extensions that were created specifically to work on YouTube.

-While Adobe “Flash” itself is no longer supported by Adobe and is considered an outdated and insecure technology, the Flash Video Downloader works for most video formats and is a great option for Firefox or Chrome.
+While Adobe Flash is no longer supported by Adobe and is considered an outdated and insecure technology, the Flash Video Downloader works for most video formats and is a great option for Firefox or Chrome.
 You can download the Chrome version here.
-There’s also a Safari version for the Mac-inclined in the audience, and a version for Mozilla Firefox.
+There’s also a Safari version for Apple users and a version for Mozilla Firefox.

 With an average rating of 4.1 stars from over 5,500 reviews, this is a trusted source if you’re trying to download content to your device from a whole range of sites and sources online.